Skip to content

 Observation and discussion

-2.3 Skip out and tidy a stable Skip out:
+2.3 Skip out and tidy a stable Skip out to include:

 • Levelling the bedding